shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

     }
 ```

-The `vote` method can only be called by stakeholders, where we check first if the proposal is not completed and the stakeholder calling the method has not already voted for the respective proposal.
-On successful validation, votes are counted for the proposal and the `votes` mapping is updated for that stakeholder, such that the stakeholder cannot vote on this proposal again.
+The `vote` method can only be called by Stakeholders.
+First we check if the proposal is not completed and the Stakeholder calling the method has not already voted for the respective proposal.
+On successful validation, votes are counted for the proposal and the `votes` mapping is updated for that Stakeholder, so that the Stakeholder cannot vote on this proposal again.

 ```solidity
     function provideFunds(uint256 proposalId, uint256 fundAmount)